 - 1) Receiving a second scholastic suspension. - 2) Failing to satisfy all graduation requirements for the Doctor of Pharmacy Degree within a six calendar year period immediately following his/her initial enrollment in the professional pharmacy program.
-If a student reaches a point from which it could not be expected for him/her to finish within the required six-year period by progressing through the normal sequencing of remaining courses, the student will be dismissed from the program at that time. - 3) Any student enrolled in the professional pharmacy program that earns two or more F grades in professional pharmacy courses in any sequence or combination. - 4) Any student enrolled in the professional pharmacy program that fails to complete a required professional pharmacy course with a minimum grade of "C" upon a second attempt (i.e. when repeating a required professional pharmacy course in which an initial grade of either "F" or "D" was earned, the student must achieve a minimum grade of "C" upon the first remediation attempt). - 5) Students denied a pharmacy intern permit by the Louisiana Board of Pharmacy. - 6) Any student who has been admitted to the professional program of the College of Pharmacy and subsequently convicted of a drug related felony. - 7) Students who have their pharmacy intern permit permanently revoked. - 8) Any student admitted to the professional program that is not compliant with the immunization requirements of the College of Pharmacy. - 9) Students failing to attend class.
+If a student reaches a point from which it could not be expected for him/her to finish within the required sixyear period by progressing through the normal sequencing of remaining courses, the student will be dismissed from the program at that time. - Any student enrolled in the professional pharmacy program that earns two or more F grades in professional pharmacy courses - in any sequence or combination. - 4) Any student enrolled in the professional pharmacy program that fails to complete a required professional pharmacy course or its equivalent with a minimum grade of C upon a second attempt (i.e. when repeating a required professional pharmacy course or its equivalent in which an initial grade of either "F" or "D" was earned, the student must achieve a minimum grade of C upon the first remediation attempt). - 5) Students denied a pharmacy intern permit by the Louisiana Board of Pharmacy. - 6) Any student who has been admitted to the professional program of the College of Pharmacy and subsequently convicted of a drug related felony. - 7) Students who have their pharmacy intern permit permanently revoked. - 8) Any student admitted to the professional program that is not compliant with the immunization requirements of the College of Pharmacy. - 9) Students failing to attend class. - 10) Professional and/or ethical misconduct - 11) Inability to meet the technical standards of the College of Pharmacy